ingmarboeschen/tableParser/README.md

 The table contains a footnote with codings for p-values, which can be used to impute these values to the table by setting the argument *decodeP=TRUE*.
 By activating the option *noSign2P=TRUE*, the absence of a coding for p-values is treated as a coding, and non significant p-values are imputed (this may result in false positive imputations!).
 Lastly, a special handling and impuation algorithm for degrees of freedom can be activated with 'dfHandling=TRUE*.

-Output of the collapsed matrix with decoded p-values gathered with:
+Output of the collapsed matrix with decoded p-values and degree of freedom handling gathered with:

 __*table2text(docxFilePath,decodeP=TRUE,noSign2p=TRUE,dfHandling=TRUE)*__: